 I thanked God that Zippo was cool as a cucumber and remained totally still, as I stared into the Starlight scope.

 The tank began to pull forward.
 It didn’t move fast at all.
 It gently closed the distance to the water’s running edge, but it didn’t stop when it got there.
 The clanking of its tracks became the loudest sound on the battlefield, as it eased into the water.
-I held the radio handset in my free hand, but I knew I could not call in any 175 rounds to try to hit the frightful thing because there was no accuracy at all in the big rounds, not with the windy meteorological heights through they were flying.
+I held the radio handset in my free hand, but I knew I could not call in any 175 rounds to try to hit the frightful thing because there was no accuracy at all in the big rounds, not with the windy meteorological heights through which they were flying.

 The river was not too deep.
 I saw that right away.
 The giant green tank in my scope slowly moved from the far bank toward our own, the rushing water swarming up one side of it, and then creating a spume as it flew over the turret’s top.
 I wondered why the big gun hadn’t already opened up while the thing was on the move or even earlier when our position had been spotted.

-The color of night wasn’t black.
+The color of the night wasn’t black.
 It was green, yellow, red and whatever awful color the coming battle tank was painted.
 Out of pure fear I called in another round from Ripcord.
 I split the difference in range.
 The round was to impact somewhere around where the tank was, or we were, or wherever, I thought as I pulled back from Zippo’s back and pressed my face and body as deep into the brush and mud as I could get it.